Salt in Chinese history: Yuan dynasty

 Marco Polo visited salt areas in the 13th century Yuan dynasty.
 His detailed and accurate descriptions of salt production confirm that he had actually been in China.
 Marco described salt wells and hills where salt could be mined, probably in Yunnan, and reported that in the mountains “these rascals … have none of the Great Khan's paper money, but use salt instead….
 They have salt which they boil and set in a mold…. ” (The use of salt for currency continued into at least the 19th century.)

 As an official of the Yuan dynasty, however, Polo was more impressed by salt as a source of government revenue than by technology.
 The Venetian traveler described the Changlu salt region in present-day Hebei province in terms which probably come from direct observation:

 Men take a sort of earth which is very saline, and of this they make great mounds.
 Over these they pour a lot of water so that it trickles through it and becomes briny… Then they collect the water by means of pipes and put it in great vats and iron cauldrons not more than four fingers deep and boil it thoroughly.
 The salt produced is very pure and fine grained….
 [It] is a great source of wealth to the inhabitants and of revenue to the Great Khan.

 Polo did not entirely understand what he saw, however.
 As explained in the Aobo Tu, workers actually sprinkled sea water on the fields which then filtered through sand or fine ash into pits, or perhaps he could have seen “earth salt” derived from soil.

 Complication and frustration in the Ming dynasty

 Beginning almost immediately after the founding of the dynasty in 1368, the Ming government found it hard to supply its armies in Central Asia.
-Officials granted merchants who delivered grain to the frontier garrisons the right to buy salt certificates (鹽引 yányǐn) which entitled them to buy government salt at monopoly prices which they could then sell in protected markets.
+Officials granted merchants who delivered grain to the frontier garrisons the right to buy salt certificates which entitled them to buy government salt at monopoly prices which they could then sell in protected markets.
 One scholar has called this salt-grain exchange a “unique combination of state monopoly and market initiative, bridging state and market.”
 The merchants, however, soon circumvented the system by selling the certificates to others rather than undertaking risky expeditions to deliver the salt, leading to hoarding and speculation.